TastyChickenLegs/NoSmokeStayLit/README.md

-# Valheim - No Smoke Stay Lit
+# No Smoke Stay Lit

-## Updated for Mistlands Beta - with ServerSync
+### Now with braziers and smelter/kiln stacking

 ### About the Mod:
 <b>From the aclaimed author of Timed Torches Fixed</b>

-ThunderStore people will note that my username has changed to TastyChickenLeg instead of TastyChickenLegs.
-I deleted my Github (was going to combine with work account then decided not to) and forgot Thunderstore needed Github to login.
-So I can't get into my old TastyChickenLegs Team

-- My other mod TimedTorches_Fixed will remain lifeless on Thunderstore (I can't access the account) unless someone knows how to fix that problem.
-No worries I rebuilt the code and published it as TimedTorchesStayLit
-- I tried to get TastyChickenLegs back on Github but that's a no go too.

-### TastyChickenLegs presents another timeless mod

-Smokeless Fire removes the smoke and keeps your flames lit.
+Smokeless Fire removes the smoke and keeps your flames lit.  <b>Now with Braziers and Smelter Stacking</b>

+``Big thanks to Azumatt for the help with Braziers.``

-Now has servsync version check.
+Now has servsync and version check.
 Place on the server and all players.
 The config will be pushed down from the server so everyone has the same settings.

+``Turn version-check off in the config if having troubles or it is not needed for your gameplay.``

 ### Background: